netsampler/goflow2/docs/templates.md

 * Registry: maps a router/source key to a template system.
   * Interface: `utils/templates.Registry`
   * Responsibilities: create per-router systems, enumerate templates across routers, start background work, close resources.
+  * Close should stop background work and flush/persist any pending state.

 The decoder is not aware of the "router" and uses the template system.
 The pipe system (handles packet processing) uses the registry to provide the decoder with the correct template system and calls `Start()` on the pipe to initialize registry background work.